Synergistic Motifs in Gaussian Systems: Abstract

 \section{Abstract}

-Higher-order interdependencies are central features of complex systems, yet a mechanistic explanation for their emergence remains elusive.
-For linear Gaussian systems of arbitrary dimension, we derive an expression for synergy-dominance in terms of signed network motifs in the system's correlation matrix.
-We prove that antibalanced correlational structures ensure synergy-dominance and further show that antibalanced triads in the dyadic interaction matrix of Ornstein–Uhlenbeck processes are necessary for synergy-dominance.
-Our results demonstrate that pairwise interactions alone can give rise to synergistic information in the absence of explicit higher-order mechanisms, and highlight structural balance theory as an instrumental conceptual framework to study higher-order interdependencies.
+High-order interdependencies are central features of complex systems, yet a mechanistic explanation for their emergence remains elusive.
+Currently, it is unknown under what conditions high-order interdependencies, quantified by the information-theoretic construct of synergy, arise in systems governed by pairwise interactions.
+We solve this problem by providing precise sufficient and necessary conditions for when synergy prevails over low-order interdependencies in the weak interaction regime, namely, we prove that antibalanced (highly frustrated) correlational structures in Gaussian systems are sufficient for synergy-dominance and that antibalanced interaction motifs in Ornstein–Uhlenbeck processes are necessary for synergy-dominance.
+We validate the applicability of these analytical insights beyond the weak interaction regime, as well as in Ising, oscillatory, and empirical networks from multiple domains.
+Our results demonstrate that pairwise interactions can give rise to synergistic information in the absence of explicit high-order mechanisms, and highlight structural balance theory as an instrumental conceptual framework to study high-order interdependencies.

-Complex systems are characterized by collective properties that transcend those of their individual components \cite{Jensen2022}.
-In information theory (IT), these collective properties are formalized as higher-order statistical interdependencies.
-Information is decomposed into a low-order \textit{unique} component and two higher-order components: \textit{redundancy}, which reflects the shared information locally available from multiple sources; and \textit{synergy}, which captures information that emerges exclusively at the non-local (collective) level \cite{Williams2010, IncePED, Gutknecht2021}.
-Statistical synergy appears in many disparate fields—from quantum many-body systems \cite{vanEnk2023, Javarone2024} to baroque music \cite{Rosas2019}— and has been suggested as an important feature of both natural \cite{Sporns2022, Luppi2022} and artificial information processing systems \cite{Proca2024, Tax2017}.
-Yet, despite being observed ubiquitously, what underlying Hamiltonians or mechanisms are needed for synergistic information to emerge remains an open question \cite{Rosas2022, Neri2025}.

-Recent work focused on the relationship between higher-order mechanisms and higher-order behaviours \cite{Battiston2021, Milln2025}.
-While higher-order mechanisms enhance the formation of synergistic information \cite{Robiglio2025}, they are not necessary for it to arise \cite{Barrett2015, Faes2017}.
-Synergy can be observed in systems displaying complex phenomena---such as in the disordered phase before a phase transition \cite{Marinazzo2019} and in the presence of frustration in Ising models \cite{Scagliarini2022}, or in oscillatory systems with competitive interactions \cite{Luppi2024Competitive}---without explicit higher-order interactions.
-Understanding how low-order mechanisms can produce statistical synergy is crucial for developing accurate models of complex behaviour and for clarifying the role of higher-order mechanisms.

-Gaussian systems often serve as an analytically tractable starting point to analyse complex models.
-In this regime, Barrett \cite{Barrett2015} found some special cases in which synergy-dominance is ensured, offering some insights into the correlational structure and low-order mechanisms underpinning the formation of statistical synergy.
-For example, a system possesses positive net synergy if two elements both correlate with a third but are uncorrelated (or anticorrelated, as shown in \cite{Liardi2024}) with each other.
-Remarkably, it is the sign patterns of the linear relationships that ensure synergy-dominance in these cases, rather than their absolute values.